Bless-Han/computer-science/README.md

 **Curriculum version**: `8.0.0` (see [CHANGELOG](CHANGELOG.md))

-✅ - This is a test
+- ✅This is a test
 - [Prerequisites](#prerequisites)
 - [Intro CS](#intro-cs)
   - [Introduction to Programming](#introduction-to-programming)